sepheme/DNA-bot-expulsion/README.md

 ## Features

-- **Automatic Window Detection**: Automatically finds and switches to the game window using Alt+Tab
+- **Automatic Window Detection**: Automatically finds and switches to the game window using Alt+Tab (optional, configurable)
+- **Window Management**: Automatically resizes and repositions game window to 1920x1080 at (0,0) (optional, configurable)
 - **Challenge Loop Automation**: Automatically clicks "Challenge Again" and "Start" buttons
 - **Wave Management**: Intelligently handles Continue/Retreat based on wave detection (Wave 8)
+- **Random Key Presses**: Optional feature to press W and D keys randomly when buttons are not found
+- **Windows Notifications**: Optional Windows toast notifications for bot status
 - **Keyboard Controls**: Press F4 to start/stop the bot, Ctrl+C to exit
+- **Robust Mouse Control**: Uses fallback chain (pyautogui → pynput → pydirectinput) for reliable clicking
 - **Thread-safe**: Runs in background thread, can be started/stopped at any time

 ## Requirements

 - Python 3.7 or higher
-- Windows, macOS, or Linux
+- **Windows**: Requires administrator privileges (run as Administrator)
+- macOS/Linux: No special privileges required

 ## Installation